Deepfakes of Bollywood stars raise concerns about AI interference in India's elections - ExBulletin

 Deepfakes of Bollywood stars raise concerns about AI interference in India's elections

-MUMBAI: In fake videos that have gone viral online, two of India's best-known Bollywood actors criticize Prime Minister Narendra Modi and ask people to vote for the opposition Congress party in the country's ongoing general elections.
+In fake videos that have gone viral online, two of India's best-known Bollywood actors are seen criticizing Prime Minister Narendra Modi and asking people to vote for the opposition Congress party in the country's ongoing general elections, reports Reuters.

 In a 30-second video featuring Aamir Khan and another 41-second clip of Ranveer Singh, the two Bollywood actors reportedly claim that Modi has failed to deliver on his campaign promises and failed to address critical economic issues in the country. during his two terms as Prime Minister.